Anita Mui: Politics, activism, and philanthropy

 Mui attended a local Hong Kong rally publicly calling for democracy during the 1989 Tiananmen Square protests that reportedly drew in 1 million people, which led to the founding of Hong Kong Alliance in Support of Patriotic Democratic Movements of China.
 She also performed at the 1989 Hong Kong concert for Chinese Democracy and vowed never to perform again in mainland China.
 Her rendition of Bloodstained Glory (血染的風采) has been praised as best among many.
 According to the posthumous memoirs of democracy activist Szeto Wah, Mui lent significant financial and material support to Operation Yellowbird, to help activists flee from China after the Tiananmen protests.

 Mui was also actively involved in charitable projects throughout her career to give back to the community.
 After the Eastern China flood of 1991, she changed her mind about her boycott of mainland China and took part with other Hong Kong stars in a Beijing concert to raise funds for victims of the catastrophe.

 One of the care centres established by Mui.

 The Tibetan red-crown Shamarpa (of Kagyudpa lineage) once said "She had a true heart.
 She was an unconventional woman and brought happiness to lots of people during her life."
 Her establishment of a nursing home in San Francisco, prompted the mayor of the city in 1992 to name 18 April as "Anita Mui Day".
 In 1993, she established the "Anita Mui True Heart Charity Foundation" (梅艷芳四海一心基金會).
 That same year, she was also one of the founders of the Hong Kong Performing Artistes Guild.
 The Canadian city of Toronto declared 23 October 1993 to be "Anita Mui Day".

 During the severe acute respiratory syndrome (SARS) outbreak, she initiated a fundraising concert titled the 1:99 Concert to raise money for SARS-affected families, which attracted famous fellow celebrities such as Andy Lau and Jacky Cheung.
 She was also awarded the "Fighting Against SARS Award" from RTHK and the newspaper Ming Pao.
 In 2003, she wrote and published the book The Heart of the Modern Woman (現代女人心).
 Profits from the book went to the Children's Cancer Foundation.

 Personal life

 In 1990, Mui began dating Benjamin Lam Kwok-bun, who was a member of the Jackie Chan Stunt Team.
 The relationship ended three years later.
-Despite rumours of her dating several men, Mui never married during her lifetime.
+Despite rumours of her dating several men, Mui never married.

 On 5 September 2003, Mui publicly announced that she had cervical cancer, from which her sister had also died.